 This point often leads to misunderstanding as pigmented leather is often sold as or confused with semi-aniline leather.
 You may ask as to what makes semi-aniline leather so durable?
 Even more than aniline leather.

-The answer would be a slight surface coating which also contains a tiny amount of pigment that ensures consistent colour as well as some stain resistance.
+The answer would be a slight surface coating that also contains a tiny amount of pigment that ensures consistent color and some stain resistance.

 Interestingly, pigmented leather can also be called protected leather and not because it is a low maintenance leather but rather maintenance is essential on a regular basis to avoid any damage.

-Though it is usually considered cheap and not premium, it does have a benefit that it would offer highest protection against water and sunlight.
+Though it is usually considered cheap and not premium, it does have the benefit that it would offer the highest protection against water and sunlight.